nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2: Computer Memory Systems.md

 > $64$
 > byte block including the referenced location) because, by the principle of locality of reference, those memory contents would likely be needed in the near future.

 The key to cost savings using direct mapping is that no associative memory is required.
 Both the tags and data are stored in a fast, but normal, SRAM.
 (More expensive than DRAM but significantly cheaper than CAM.)
 Only one small comparator circuit is needed to check a single tag for a match.
-The trade off is a potentially lower hit ratio and thus lower overlll system performance given the same cache size.
+The trade off is a potentially lower hit ratio and thus lower overall system performance given the same cache size.
 > Suppose the program was processing two arrays: one stored beginning at location
 > $004001801_{16}$
 > , including the location accessed in the example, and another stored beginning at location